-Porsche concept car shows off near real-time ray tracing in Unreal Engine
+Porsche concept car shows off real-time ray tracing in Unreal Engine

 “Porsche’s collaboration with Epic and Nvidia has exceeded all expectations from both a creative and technological perspective,” said Braun.
 “The achieved results are proof that real-time technology is revolutionizing how we design and market our vehicles.”

 The ability to do “offline quality” has been a roadblock for real-time technologies (such as Unreal Engine) as the unifying technology.
-But the Siggraph demo shows near real-time ray tracing with dynamic global illumination for a car dubbed the Porsche 911 Speedster Concept.
+But the Siggraph demo shows real-time ray tracing with dynamic global illumination for a car dubbed the Porsche 911 Speedster Concept.

-Porsche also used the event for the worldwide reveal of the concept car, the first car ever visualized with interactive real-time ray tracing.
-The car will be available in 2019.
+Porsche’s concept car is the first ever visualized with interactive real-time ray tracing.

-The demo does not use lightmaps or baking.
-It is fully dynamic for both objects and light sources, and there is no precomputed lighting.

-For filmmakers, there are big implications.
+For filmmakers, this has big implications.
 The real-time ray tracing capability will be built into a forthcoming release of Unreal Engine that will make it possible to have real-time, photorealistic ray traced rendering and interactive lighting as part of virtual production/VFX workflows.
 This kind of workflow has been a long sought in digital filmmaking.

 “The Porsche 911 Speedster Concept is the first car to be visualized with interactive real-time ray tracing,” said Francois Antoine, director of HMI at Epic Games, and creative director and VFX supervisor on the project, in a statement.
 “In concert with Nvidia we’re accelerating the adoption of real-time ray tracing across many industries.”